revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-116. What is the mapper in Sqoop and how you decide the number of mappers in Sqoop?
+116.What is the mapper in Sqoop and how you decide the number of mappers in Sqoop?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)